Green Card for an Afghan Who Was Employed by or on Behalf of the U.S. Government

 If You Live Outside the United States

-If we approve your Form I-360, we will forward the approved petition to the Department of State for consular processing of the special immigrant visa.
-For more information on getting a special immigrant visa overseas, see the Consular Processing page.
+If we approve your Form I-360, we will forward the approved petition to the DOS for consular processing of the SIV.
+For more information on getting an SIV overseas, see the Consular Processing page.

 If You Live Inside the United States

-If we approve your Form I-360 but you did not enter the United States on this special immigrant visa, you must file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a Green Card through adjustment of status.
+If we approve your Form I-360 or DOS approves your DS-157, but you did not enter the United States on this SIV, you must file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a Green Card through adjustment of status.

 Adjustment of Status Eligibility

-You may be eligible for adjustment of status if:
+You may be eligible to adjust status if: